 There’s no need to be an expert on securing intellectual property to begin.
 Wright describes key components like how to avoid infringing on others’ media by performing a trademark search and how to choose an easily trademarked name (go with unique, or better, made-up).

 “If you’re serious about your podcast, it’s best to file your trademark application before you experience any issues,” Wright counsels.
-“Protect your intellectual property as early as possible, and save yourself from a lot of headaches on down the line.”the full feature
+“Protect your intellectual property as early as possible, and save yourself from a lot of headaches on down the line.”

 Editing a podcast interview can be intimidating for many reasons, especially when the conversation has a serious tone or context.
 How do the experts decide what to cut and what needs to be left intact?

 Jerome Socolovsky has created a thorough and thoughtful guide for NPR Training to help make these judgments.
 “Deciding what to take out and what to leave in is essentially an editorial call,” Socolovsky writes.
 “Journalists are deciding what is relevant, and at the same time what is worth listeners’ time.”

 Clearly you’ll want the segment you air to be as true to the dialogue as possible, but there may inevitably be times when ‘cleaning up’ tape or removing a question is the right decision.
 Find out “what you never cut” and more indispensable interviewer’s code from this piece and NPR’s Ethics Guide.